Scripting

 Show an input box.

-func – Function to call with the input value.
+:param func: Function to call with the input value. :param str prop: Path to the property to edit. :return:

 True